-The reagents provided in all ApopTag® Kits are designed to label the free 3'OH DNA termini in situ with chemically labeled and unlabeled nucleotides.
+The reagents provided in ApopTag[®] Kits are designed to label the free 3'OH DNA termini in situ with chemically labeled and unlabeled nucleotides.
 The nucleotides contained in the Reaction Buffer are enzymatically added to the DNA by terminal deoxynucleotidyl transferase (TdT) (13, 31).
 TdT catalyzes a template-independent addition of nucleotide triphosphates to the 3'-OH ends of double-stranded or single-stranded DNA.
-The incorporated nucleotides form an oligomer composed of digoxigenin nucleotide and unlabeled nucleotide in a random sequence.
-The ratio of labeled to unlabeled nucleotide in ApopTag® Kits is optimized to promote anti-digoxigenin antibody binding, or to minimize fluorescein self-quenching.
+In the ApopTag Direct Methodology, the incorporated nucleotides form an oligomer composed of fluorescein nucleotide and unlabeled nucleotide in a random sequence.
+The ratio of labeled to unlabeled nucleotide in the kit is optimized to minimize fluorescein self-quenching.
 The exact length of the oligomer added has not been measured.